 On its own, the backup power from a UPS can provide the additional time you need to shut down production in a controlled manner and maintain product integrity.
 These reduce the waste and equipment damage that can come from an outage in a manufacturing setting.

 A UPS system also provides backup power to essential operational systems at your facility, including lighting and IT (protecting your data center and IoT) in an emergency.

 But if an outage is extended, and you’re running a 24/7 production line, you may need to pair a generator to your uninterruptible power supply.
-A or natural gas generator can provide extended uptime until your primary power source is back on, and the UPS can ensure the flow and quality of power from the generator align to production line requirements.
+A diesel or natural gas generator can provide extended uptime until your primary power source is back on, and the UPS can ensure the flow and quality of power from the generator align to production line requirements.

 Reducing downtime in manufacturing isn’t the only benefit of a UPS – it can also serve as a power conditioner.
 UPS power conditioners control and smooth voltage fluctuations, surges, transients and sags, providing enhanced power quality and stability to all your equipment.

 A UPS is able to match the higher power requirements of a manufacturing facility to ensure you have constant protection even during peak usage points in your cycle.
 It can handle the elevated power required for motors, robotics, drives – everything you need to keep your production line running while protecting critical equipment from surges.